ayush1999/Risch-Algorithm/README.md

 Various libraries like Sympy, Scipy use this.
 I will be uploading code of this algorithm (for any general kind of integration )soon.

+A little insight into the Liouville Theorem:

+In symbolic mathematics, The liouville theorem gives us various boinds and conditions on the functions whose antiderivatives can be found.
+It states that:
+For any differential field F, there is a subfield

+    Con(F) = {f in F | Df = 0},

+        called the constants of F. Given two differential fields F and G, G is called a logarithmic extension of F if G is a simple                 transcendental extension of F (i.e. G = F(t) for some transcendental t) such that

+    Dt = Ds/s ,

+                for some s in F.